Competition

 Authority must publish the advice it gives to the Minister; and

-must publish his or her reasons for granting or refusing to grant the exemption, as the case may be.
+Minister must publish their reasons for granting or refusing to grant the

 19 Land